SuperOfficeDocs/superoffice-docs/docs/database/tables/appointment.md

 ---
 uid: table-appointment
 title: appointment table
-description: Tasks, appointments, followups, phone calls; and documents (document_id != 0). so.generated: true
+description: Tasks, appointments, followups, phone calls; and documents (document_id != 0).
+An appointment always has a corresponding record in VisibleFor specifying who may see this. so.generated: true
 keywords:
   - "database"
   - "appointment"
-so.date: 11.04.2021
+so.date: 04.12.2022
 so.topic: reference
 so.envir:
   - "onsite"